frederic-perez/AmE-dictionary/data/dictionary.md

 __mortification__ _n_ :two::hammer:
 __mortify__ _v_ :six::hammer: (mortified)
 __mortuaries__
+__mosh pit__ _n_ An area in front of a stage where very physical and rough dancing takes place at a rock concert.
 __mosh__ _v intr_ :two: To knock against others intentionally while dancing at a rock concert; slam-dance.
 __mosque__ _n_ :two::hammer: (mosques)
 __mot juste__ _n_ The appropriate word or expression.